Self-guided Sightseeing Tour #1 in Freising, Germany

 Sight 20: Korbinianskapelle

 The Chapel of St. Korbinian or Asam Chapel was a chapel on the southern slope of the Weihenstephaner Berg in Freising, which stood above a spring, the Korbiniansbrünnlein.
 The ruins have been preserved and can be reached via the footpaths of the southern slope of Weihenstephan.
-For a few years now, there has also been a staircase again, from the Hofgarten down to the Korbiniansbrünnlein.
+For some years now, there has also been a staircase again, from the Hofgarten down to the Korbiniansbrünnlein.

 Share